E

 royal canin hepatic dog food

 In addition to regular brushing, an English Setter will also need the hair around their face and feet to be trimmed to keep it from getting too long.
-Their teeth should also be brushed on a regular basis, their ears should be kept clean, and their nails should be trimmed to keep them from getting too long and causing the dog discomfort when he walks.
+Their teeth should also be brushed regularly, their ears should be kept clean, and their nails should be trimmed to keep them from getting too long and causing the dog discomfort when it walks.

 Training